PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 ## Reflection on the Gray-Scott model

 * This is where we will return from the tutorial and reflect on the different Turing patterns that we can produce at the end of Gray-Scott, perhaps with some embedded GIFs.

+* NOAH: please propose a few different GIFs that we can use here that show how slight changes in pattern values lead to very different end behavior.

 [Next lesson](#){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}